RobinBoers/geheimesite.nl/src/resume.md

     disappointingly narrow, as it is primarily computer-focused.
 So basically, I can talk for hours about anything related to UNIX, networking, cryptography, mathmatics, or related subjects, but I'll struggle to formulate even a single sentence if you ask me about my holiday.
-(Good thing then, that I get paid for the computer stuff and not for talking about my holiday ;)
+(Good thing then, that I typically get paid for the computer stuff and not for talking about my holiday ;)
   </p>

   <h2>Interests</h2>